 Bluehost still uses PHP 5.6 for old accounts.
 The new version of PHP is only available for new accounts.
 Otherwise, you have to pay $150 to get your site switched to a server with a newer version of PHP.

 So, why should you care about what version of PHP your host is running on their servers?

 Well, if you want your site to be more secure, faster, and to simply respond better and avoid all sorts of unpleasant issues, then you definitely need to care.

 For example, after extensive testing, it’s been found that PHP 7.0 offers a response time that’s over 3 times faster than PHP 5.6.
 Yes, that’s a more than 300% improvement in speed, which is highly significant in a world where you have milliseconds to grab your audience’s attention.

-And PHP 7.0.32 is even more powerful than PHP 7.0.
+And PHP 7.2 is more powerful than PHP 7.0.
 It’s not as great as PHP 7.2 RC, which is what SiteGround runs on their servers, but it’s definitely better than 7.0 and light years ahead of 5.6.

 Customer support plays a crucial role when you buy any subscriptions or services online.

-When it comes to web hosting, we need the support starting from setting up our website to whenever there is an issue with our websites.
-The issue can be as small as paying up your bill to as advanced as asking for more resources during sudden traffic spikes.
-Therefore, consider choosing a web hosting which offers 24/7 speedy, knowledgeable support through channels such as live chat, phone, and email.
+When it comes to web hosting, you need support starting from setting up your website to whenever there is an issue with it.
+The issue can be as small as paying your bill or as advanced as asking for more resources during sudden traffic spikes.
+Therefore, consider choosing a web host that offers 24/7, speedy, and knowledgeable support through multiple channels, such as live chat, phone, and email.

 HostGator ensures high customer satisfaction through their 24/7/365 live chat, ticketing system, and a toll-free number.